mibmo/conch/readme.md

 ## Contributing
 Conch is far from complete and the internals are likely to change a lot, but contributions are always welcome! *(especially of the module variety!)*

-Conch follows [Conventional Commits](https://conventionalcommits.org) and any commits not adhering to the standard will have to be rebased.